-In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is another word for “narrowing.”
+In subaortic stenosis, the left ventricular outflow tract just below the aortic valve has a scar-like narrowing or “stenosis“ (which is basically just a medical word for “narrowing").
 This means that the left ventricle must pump extra hard to get the correct blood volume through the narrowed area.
-The blood squirts through in a turbulent fashion which creates a sound known as a “heart murmur.”
-While any cause of turbulent blood flow can be heard as a murmur and a murmur does not always indicate disease is present, the murmur is usually the first sign that the puppy in question might have SAS.
+The blood squirts through in a turbulent high pressure fashion which creates a sound known as a “heart murmur" and makes a bulge in the aorta where the high pressure blood squirted against it.
+While any cause of turbulent blood flow can be heard as a murmur and a murmur does not always indicate disease is present, a murmur is usually the first sign that the puppy in question might have SAS, especially if the murmur is loudest over the aortic valve.

-The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.
+The most commonly affected breeds for SAS include the Golden retriever, Rottweiler, Dogue de Bordeaux, Newfoundland, Great Dane, Boxer, German Shepherd and German Short-haired pointer.

 When a puppy with SAS is born, the stenosis is very small, barely a ridge near the valve, but over the first six months of life the stenosis grows and the murmur (hopefully) becomes more apparent.